 All publicly traded companies are required to have their financial statements audited and reported to the SEC on a quarterly and annual basis.

-When considering compilation vs. review vs. audit, don’t buy an electron microscope when a magnifying glass will do.
-Consult with your CPA to identify the service level suitable to your needs.
+When considering an audit vs. review vs. compilation, don’t buy an electron microscope when a magnifying glass will do.
+Depending on your business goals, a simple compilation may work well instead of a full audit.
+Knowing what level of service you need can save you time, energy and money.
+Consult with the expert CPAs and auditors at Aprio to identify the service level suitable to your needs.